-The proposed development route, that this report will focus attention on, is the section from the railway viaduct (Belfast Dublin line) in Drogheda County Louth out to Mornington County Meath (see Figure 1).
-This section of the route will serve as a direct route for pedestrian and cyclists between Mornington/East Meath and the population employment centre in Drogheda.
+As noted above, this flood risk assessment report will focus attention on the section of Boyne Greenway to the east of Drogheda, starting at Ship Street and terminating in Mornington at the Tower Road / Crook Road junction (see Figure 1).
+We would also note that this section of the proposed greenway will serve as a direct route for pedestrian and cyclists between Mornington/East Meath and the population employment centre in Drogheda.
 It will also provide local access points at key locations along the route.